“We came here for the food,” I told Vins when we stepped out of the train.

 - Time Zone: UTC+1 (Central European Time).
-Rome is 7 hours behind the Philippines, Singapore or Malaysia; and 8 hours behind Japan.
+Bologna is 7 hours behind the Philippines, Singapore or Malaysia; and 8 hours behind Japan.
 However, daylight saving time is in effect from the last Sunday of March until the last Sunday of October, which puts it at UTC+2, only 6 hours behind PH, SG, and MY.

 - Language: Italian.
 Most signs have English translations.